TalEinav/NeutralizationLandscape/README.md

   * **(3) Decomposition Results.csv** Results from our decomposition analysis of individual antibodies and mixtures of 2-3 antibodies.
   * **(4) Virus HA Sequence Alignment.txt** Aligned  sequences from the 51 viruses studied in this work.
 * *Code*: A Mathematica notebook that contains the full analysis and reproduces all plots from this work.
+  * All methods and results in the notebook are extensively annotated, and all code should run within less than a minute.
+  * Analysis was performed using Mathematica version 13.0 for Windows, but should run on any platform and with any later version.
+There is no need for any installation beyond the standard Mathematica programming language.